allegro/blog/_posts/2021-11-18-performance-evaluation-of-timeseries.md

 ```

 It turns out that while in the case of the regular collection the plan shows the use of the index, in the time series
 collection we see the `COLLSCAN` operation.
-It doesn't mean that this operation is slow, though.
+It doesn’t mean that this operation is slow, though.
 The execution times of
 both operations were similar.
 We will move on to a more detailed time comparison in a moment; for now we should only
 note that the hidden index in the time series collection follows specific rules, it is not only invisible, but it also
 cannot be seen in the execution plan, although it clearly affects the speed of the search.